benjaminkiesl/tamarin_toy_protocol/README.md

 # Toy Protocol

 This repository contains several (increasingly complex) Tamarin models of a simple protocol (basically a simplified version of the WPA2 four-way handshake).
+These models are possible solutions to the following challenge:

 ## Initial Protocol